 When running a WordPress cron job to export your multilingual content, you may find that the content ends up assigned to the default language.
 To avoid this, you need to add the language code to the cron job’s URL.
 This way, the export is done in the correct language.

 For example, to export the data in Portuguese, we can use the following URLs:

 As you can see, we added the /pt-pt/ (language code for Portuguese) to the URLs.

 In this tutorial, we have provided detailed instructions on how to export your multilingual posts and pages.
-In order to import your multilingual posts and pages, you can follow the detailed steps given in the WPML All Import documentation.
+To import your multilingual posts and pages, you can follow the detailed steps given in the WP All Import documentation.